joedf/MCode4GCC/README.md

 ==================

 MCode4GCC is an MCode generator using the GCC Compiler.
-More about MCode here: http://ahkscript.org/boards/viewtopic.php?f=7&t=32
+More about MCode here : http://ahkscript.org/boards/viewtopic.php?f=7&t=32

 ## Screenshots
 ![screenshot01](screenshot.png "screenshot")